After one of the driest years on record, it will take multiple years for some states to recover

 California's long dry stretch

-Downtown Sacramento has officially gone 196 days without measurable rain, which breaks the record for the longest dry streak on record, set way back in 1880.
+Downtown Sacramento has officially gone 196 days without measurable rain, which breaks the record for the longest dry streak, set way back in 1880.

 Bakersfield's 2020-2021 water year was the fifth-driest on record.
 Precipitation records there date back to 1892.